 Mitral Valve Surgery

-At the University of Maryland Heart Center, we specialize in the surgical treatment of valvular disease, including mitral valve repair surgery.
+At the University of Maryland Heart Center, we specialize in the surgical treatment of valvular disease, including mitral valve repair and replacement surgery.
 Mitral valve repair is used to treat regurgitation (leakage) or stenosis (narrowing) of the mitral valve.
-Traditionally, surgeons have treated mitral valve disease by removing the diseased valve and implanting an artificial valve (valve replacement).
+Traditionally, surgeons have treated mitral valve disease by removing the diseased valve and implanting an artificial valve, known as valve replacement.

 The many advantages of this approach include improved long-term survival rates and reduced risk of stroke, and freedom from long-term treatment with blood thinners.